-The fractional cover from deep stratiform profiles (Figure 6g-i) has significant positive rank correlations with both SCAI and CCA.
-For this cloud type, however, for a given CCA, the correlation with SCAI is typically not statistically significant, which is illustrated by the consistent overlap of the 90%-confidence intervals with other curves.
+The fractional cover from deep stratiform profiles (Figs. 6g-i) has significant positive rank correlations with both SCAI and CCA.
+For this cloud type, however, for a given CCA, the correlation with SCAI is typically not statistically significant, which is illustrated by the consistent overlap of the 90% confidence intervals with other curves.

-FIG. 8.
-As in Figure 6, but for (a-c) profiles with clear sky or low-level clouds only, (d-f) profiles with clear sky or cirrus only, and (g-i) profiles with clear sky or cirrus and/or low-level clouds.
+FIG. 7.
+As in Fig. 6, but for (a)-(c) cirrus, (d)-(f) midlevel clouds, (g)-(i) congestus, and (j)-(l) clear sky.

-The cover from deep convective profiles (Figure 6j-l, indicated "Deep (Cb)") has a positive correlation with CCA, but this is only statistically significant for the low SCAI range.
-In contrast, the correlation with SCAI is negative (see also Figure 5), but it is not always significant for all CCA ranges, as evident from the overlap between mean cover and 90%-confidence intervals for different SCAI ranges.
+The cover from deep convective profiles [Figs. 6j-l, indicated as Deep (Cb)] has a positive correlation with CCA, but this is only statistically significant for the low SCAI range.
+In contrast, the correlation with SCAI is negative (see also Fig. 5), but it is not always significant for all CCA ranges, as evident from the overlap between mean cover and 90% confidence intervals for different SCAI ranges.
 This lack of a strong relationship with SCAI or CCA supports the idea of Craig (1996) that the total area of convective updrafts should be roughly proportional to the large-scale forcing in a region, which in our analysis we assume to be in balance with, and therefore equivalent to, the mean precipitation rate R.

-In Figure 7, we show the fractional cover against CCA for the remaining cloud types and for clear sky conditions.
+In Fig. 7, we show the fractional cover against CCA for the remaining cloud types and for clear-sky conditions.

 Cover from cirrus does not show a consistent relationship with SCAI, while it has a significant positive correlation with CCA for all R ranges, even when considering individual SCAI ranges.
 However, for most SCAI and R ranges, we note that for a change in CCA of 0.1, the change in mean cirrus cover is less than half the 90% confidence interval.
 The lack of variation of cirrus cover with SCAI, CCA, and even R may be due to formation mechanisms that are not related to local convective activity.
-For instance, cirrus can be generated through gravity waves and Kelvin waves thousands of kilometers away (e.g. ahead of the MJO, Virts and Wallace (2010)) or through radiatively driven large-scale ascent in the tropical tropopause layer.
+For instance, cirrus can be generated through gravity waves and Kelvin waves thousands of kilometers away (e.g., ahead of the MJO; Virts and Wallace 2010) or through radiatively driven large-scale ascent in the tropical tropopause layer.